 Forex trading has become popular the world over but for traders with strong religious beliefs, certain peculiarities need to be observed.
 Shariah law, for example, prohibits Muslims from earning interest.
 When rollover/swap payments are paid on positions held overnight, it can be a problem.

 To overcome this difficulty, and to ensure that possible Muslim Forex traders were not left out of the equation, brokers came up with swap-free or Islamic accounts.
 No interest is paid on overnight positions, but there are sometimes additional account fees.
 The fees can vary, depending on individual brokers.
 However, this could be considered a swap-free account in disguise.
 After all, an interest charge transferred to a different type of fee is still a charge that covers interest, which is against Shariah law.

 Some brokers offer extra perks for swap-free accounts.
 Enabling Muslim clients to donate a share of any profit to charity.

 What are swaps in Forex trading?

-A Forex swap rate is the overnight or rollover interest, either earned or paid, for positions held overnight.
+A Forex swap rate is an overnight or rollover interest, either earned or paid, for positions held overnight.
 A swap charge is based on the individual country interest rates of those involved in each currency pair being traded, and whether the position is long or short.
-Interest is paid on the currency being sold, and received on the currency being bought.
+Interest is paid on the currency being sold and received on the currency being bought.
 Swap charges are usually based on risk management analysis and market conditions.

 It seems that Forex trading has become so very popular around the world, that the types of account and tools available are always changing.
-Technology has enabled anyone, anywhere, and of all different religious persuasions to invest their hard earned cash, and enjoy watching the world markets, developing new strategies, and increasing the possibility of making pots of cash.
+Technology has enabled anyone, anywhere, and of all different religious persuasions to invest their hard-earned cash, and enjoy watching the world markets, developing new strategies, and increasing the possibility of making pots of cash.

 Forex trading and the beliefs of Islam